basho/machi/prototype/README.md

 newer Erlang versions (e.g., Erlang 17), will be gladly accepted.
 We will also accept fixes for bugs in the test code.

-## The chain-manager prototype

-This is a very early experiment to try to create a distributed "rough consensus" algorithm that is sufficient & safe for managing the order of a Chain Replication chain, its members, and its chain order.

 ## The corfurl prototype

 The `corfurl` code is a mostly-complete complete implementation of the